tamj0rd2/ncdc/CONFIG.md

   with.
 It must be a JSON file (should be updated to support other files in the future).
 Cannot be specified at the same time as `request.body`.
 Relative paths should be relative to the config file's location

+  In Serve mode, if this property is specified without `request.type`, responses will only be served if the request body matches `request.body`
 - **Type**: string
 - **Required?**: No
 - **Example**: `bodyPath: ./my-response.json` or `bodyPath: /some/absolute/path`